-Postnatal hair loss is not to be blamed on anything but hormones, or rather estrogen, that are playing hooky inside and can cause the hair to fall out!
+Postnatal hair loss is not to be blamed on anything but hormones, or rather estrogen, that is playing hooky inside and can cause the hair to fall out!

-Try some of the ways below to restore you luscious locks:
+Try some of the ways below to restore your luscious locks:

 - Do keep your hair at a manageable length.